-The observed evolution of the internally generated part of Earth's magnetic field is a consequence of the motions in the liquid metal outer core.
-In order to understand and model the mechanisms underlying these changes, we must employ the mathematical framework of magnetohydrodynamics - the marriage of Maxwell's laws of electromagnetism and the principles of hydrodynamics or fluid mechanics.
-In this section, equations describing the evolution of the core magnetic field and the generation of core fluid motions are derived, and useful approximations are discussed; we stop short of describing attempts to invert field observations for core fluid motions at the CMB, which is the territory of Volume 8.
+The observed evolution of the internally generated part of the Earth's magnetic field is a consequence of the motions in the liquid metal outer core.
+In order to understand and model the mechanisms underlying these changes, we must employ the mathematical framework of magnetohydrodynamics (MHDs) - the marriage of Maxwell's laws of electromagnetism and the principles of hydrodynamics or fluid mechanics.
+In this section, equations describing the evolution of the core magnetic field and the generation of core fluid motions will be derived, and useful approximations will be discussed; we will stop short of describing attempts to invert field observations for core fluid motions at the CMB, which is the territory of Volume 8.